 - Open the Outlook signature editor via File | Options… | Mail | Signatures….

-- Make sure the signature that contains the image you want to compress is highlighted under Select signature to edit.
+- Make sure to highlight the signature that contains the image you want to compress under Select signature to edit.

-- Click the image to be optimized with the right mouse button.
+- Click the image to optimize with the right mouse button.